strawberryfield/Contemporary_CDV/docs/man_Flexagon.md

 ~~~

 # COPYRIGHT
-Casasoft Cubetti is free software:
+Casasoft Flexagon is free software:
 you can redistribute it and/or modify it
 under the terms of the GNU Affero General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 \(at your option\) any later version.

 You should have received a copy of the GNU AGPL v.3
-along with Casasoft Cubetti.
+along with Casasoft Flexagon.
 If not, see <http://www.gnu.org/licenses/>.

 # DISCLAIMER
-Casasoft Cubetti is distributed in the hope that it will be useful,
+Casasoft Flexagon is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.